gipplab/AnnoMathTeX/README.md

-# AnnotaTeX
+# AnnoMathTeX
->>AnnotaTeX&lt;&lt; - a LaTeX formula annotation facilitation and recommendation tool for STEM documents
+>>AnnoMathTeX&lt;&lt; - a LaTeX formula annotation facilitation and recommendation tool for STEM documents